-Agency Goal: Provide agricultural and consumer protection services that support economic growth, meet consumer needs, and encourage environmental stewardship.
+$\hspace{1.5cm} \circ \hspace{1.5cm} \textbf{Agency Goal: Provide agricultural and consumer protection services that support economic growth, meet} \\$ consumer needs, and encourage environmental stewardship.

-Comment: This objective directly aligns with VDACS' mission of providing consumer protection, and with long term objective # 2, as promulgated by the Council for Virginia's Future, regarding the preservation and enhancement of our economy, and with long term objective #7, regarding the protection of the public's safety.
+Comment: This objective directly aligns with VDACS' mission of providing consumer protection, and with long term objective # 1, as promulgated by the Council for Virginia's Future, regarding the preservation and enhancement of our economy, and with long term objective #7, regarding the protection of the public's safety.

-- o Implement a location risk-based strategy for the inspection of commercial feed manufacturers. - o Meet the contractual obligation with the FDA for the number of BSE surveillance inspections at Virginia feed - manufacturing operations to ensure that feeds for ruminant livestock are free of prohibited mammalian tissue. - Link to State Strategy
+- Seek to implement a location risk-based strategy for the inspection of commercial feed manufacturers based on enhanced data to be obtained with system automation application.. - Meet the contractual obligation with the FDA for the number of BSE surveillance inspections at Virginia feed manufacturing operations to ensure that feeds for ruminant livestock are free of prohibited mammalian tissue.

-Number of inspections of retailers, Food and Drug Administration-licensed medicated feed mills, and non-licensed feed mills.
+Number of inspections of retailers, Food and Drug Administration-licensed medicated feed mills, and non-licensed feed mills

-Measure Class: Other Measure Type: Outcome Measure Frequency: Annual Preferred Trend: Up

-Measure Baseline Description: During FY 2005, this service area conducted 56 feed mill and BSE inspections.

-Measure Target Description: The target is to perform 70 feed mill and BSE inspections per year.
+Measure Class: Other Measure Type: Output Measure Frequency: Annual Preferred Trend: Up Measure Baseline Value: 38 Date: 6/30/2009 Measure Baseline Description: During FY 2009, this service area conducted 38 feed mill and BSE inspections.
+Measure Target Value: 40 Date: 6/30/2012 Measure Target Description: 40 feed mill and BSE inspections per year.